One Day in Savannah: Itinerary & Travel Guide

 History walking tours are a great way to get an overall picture of your destination.

-What better way to learn more about your destination than have a local show you around and tell you all the best stories?
-I know that I can appreciate a city more if a learn a little about its culture and history.
+What better way to learn more about your destination than to have a local show you around and tell you all the best stories?
+I know that I can appreciate a city more if I learn a little about its culture and history.
+And Savannah drips with history.

 We highly recommend Genteel & Bard’s Savannah History Walking Tour.